 Health insurance in the Netherlands (2026 guide for expats)

 If you live or work in the Netherlands, basic health insurance (basisverzekering) is mandatory and you must arrange it within four months of registering.
-In 2026 the basic package costs roughly €145–€160 per month on average, with a statutory deductible (eigen risico) of €385 that you pay yourself before most care is reimbursed.
-Here is how the system works and how to choose the right policy.
+In 2026 the cheapest basic policy costs €147.40 per month and the most expensive of the major insurers €158.50, with a statutory deductible (eigen risico) of €385 that you pay yourself before most care is reimbursed.

 Compulsory basic insurance for everyone